deangilmoreremix/update3.0-new/replit.md

 ## Recent Changes

-### June 29, 2025 - Complete UI Consistency with Modern Pill-Shaped Buttons
+### June 29, 2025 - Complete UI Consistency with Modern Pill-Shaped Buttons and Enhanced Detail Pages
 - **Universal Button Design**: Standardized all buttons across the application to use modern pill-shaped styling
   - Applied gradient backgrounds with rounded-full styling to all interactive buttons
   - Consistent hover effects and transition animations throughout the app